fdegalez/lncrna_PutOrtho/README.md

 ## Authors

+- DEGALEZ Fabien
+- LAGARRIGUE Sandrine

 ## Versions

+- Current version : 0.1
+- Old versions : unavailable

 ## Citation

+Unavailable

 ## Comment - Questions - Bugs

-List of features that will (maybe) be added :
+List of features that will (maybe) be added/modified :
-• -- help / for each module
+- Module with options : -- help for each module and other
-• GFF conversion ?
+- Auto conversion of GFF in GTF
-• Auto-isntallation of packages in R
+- Auto-installation of packages in R
-• Biomart and other update ensembl
-• Option for each module ?

-## Acknowledgments
+- Auto-update of BioMart + ensembl API